ssiloti/bep-persistent-credit/one-hop-rep.rst

 Impact on Bittorrent Protocol
 =============================

-Per BEP 10, the following extension messages are defined:
+Per BEP 10, the following extension messages are defined.
+Except for ``starttls`` all messages must only be sent on a connection which has been secured with TLS and must be ignored if received on a non-TLS connection.

 starttls